ha816/study/information-technology/database/NoSQL/MongoDB-CRUD-concepts.md

 즉, local은 causally consistent sessions과 transactions이 있든지 없든지 사용이 가능합니다.

-    NOTE

-    Causally consistent client sessions only guarantee causal consistency if the associated read operations use  [`"majority"`](https://docs.mongodb.com/manual/reference/read-concern-majority/#readconcern.%22majority%22 ""majority"")  read concern and the associated write operations use  [`"majority"`](https://docs.mongodb.com/manual/reference/write-concern/#writeconcern.%22majority%22 ""majority"")  write concern.
+### Availability

+The query returns data from the instance with no guarantee that the data has been written to a majority of the replica set members (i.e. may be rolled back).

+**Default for:**  reads against secondaries if the reads are  **not**  associated with  [causally consistent sessions](https://docs.mongodb.com/manual/core/read-isolation-consistency-recency/#sessions).

-**Availability:**  Read concern  `local`  is available for use with or without causally consistent sessions and transactions.
+**Availability:**  Read concern  `available`  is  **unavailable for use**  with causally consistent sessions and transactions.

+For sharded clusters,  [`"available"`](https://docs.mongodb.com/manual/reference/read-concern-available/#readconcern.%22available%22 ""available"")  read concern provides the lowest latency reads possible among the various read concerns.
+However, this comes at the expense of consistency as  [`"available"`](https://docs.mongodb.com/manual/reference/read-concern-available/#readconcern.%22available%22 ""available"")  read concern can return  [orphaned documents](https://docs.mongodb.com/manual/reference/glossary/#term-orphaned-document)  when reading from a sharded collection.
+To avoid the risk of returning orphaned documents when reading from sharded collections, use a different read concern such as read concern  [`"local"`](https://docs.mongodb.com/manual/reference/read-concern-local/#readconcern.%22local%22 ""local"").

-For more information, see the  [`"local"`](https://docs.mongodb.com/manual/reference/read-concern-local/#readconcern.%22local%22 ""local"")  reference page.
+For more information, see the  [`"available"`](https://docs.mongodb.com/manual/reference/read-concern-available/#readconcern.%22available%22 ""available"")  reference page.

 ## Write Concern